Only a bottom-up approach gives you real control over your forecasts

 - How they respond to promotional activities

 can all change significantly at times of stress.
 These differences can add up to a radically different outlook for the business, which it needs to know if it is to survive.
 A good bottom-up forecast will allow a business to vary each of these drivers independently, and to carry out what-if analyses to explore various different scenarios.
-Unlike the top-down approach, it models the actual way the business operates and gives the planners the levers that really matter.
+This is often known as driver-based planning or driver-based budgeting, and unlike the top-down approach, it models the actual way the business operates and gives the planners the levers that really matter.

 You need the right tool for the job